Lactarius glyciosmus - Coconut Milkcap

 Odour of coconut; taste mild, becoming slightly hot and bitter after a while.

-Under broadleaf deciduous trees, mainly birch.
+Mycorrhizal, under broadleaf deciduous trees, nearly always birch.

 Season